 MRO provides all flies.
 You do not have to bring any flies or tying materials.
 Most of the taimen flies we use are not available commercially.
-If you want to do some pretrip tying, we would be more than happy to supply you with a couple of our "go to" patterns.
+If you want to do some pre-trip tying, we would be more than happy to supply you with a couple of our "go to" patterns.
 They are fun and relatively easy to tie.
 Each year we learn plenty of new things about fishing this river including revelations from strange creatures that lurk in every angler's bug box.
 So, if you have an idea you'd like to try, we encourage you to bring it.
 PLEASE: Single, barbless hooks only.
 Be sure all your barbs are fully pinched down before arrival.

 Taimen favor big splashy dry flies that imitate rodents or fleeing baitfish.
-They like big streamers that imitate small fish.
-Think ten-inch grayling skipping across water surface fleeing for its life.
+They like big streamers that imitate small fish. for its life.
 Tube flies work great.
-Single hooks only and please avoid saltwater hooks that are slow to rust if the fish breaks the line.
-The trout and grayling are more straightforward.
-Our go to top water trout fly is a black foam hopper-cricket.